 Described by fans as "the little gem in the heart of Roseville," Saveur is famous for French-European cuisine and its stylish yet comfortable atmosphere not often associated with fine dining.
 It's the perfect setting to enjoy a combination of original and classic cuisine from Europe and Australia.
 Saveur has won multiple North Shore business awards for excellent food and impeccable service.

 Come and enjoy an intimate dinner in the warmth of an open fireplace with white linen and chandeliers, or relax in the quaint, leafy courtyard where you can sample the most excellent local and imported wines along with exquisite French-European dishes to delight and excite the palate.

-Michael has over three decades of experience in international hotels, fine dining, catering for big names.
+Michael has over three and half decades of experience in international hotels, fine dining, and catering for big names.

-After a complete refurbishment by Michael Chun, the new chef-owner October 2008, the restaurant is now known as Saveur, the French word for "flavour/taste," still serving traditional but innovative French-European cuisine.
+After a complete refurbishment by Michael Chun in October 2008, the restaurant is now known as Saveur, the French word for "flavor/taste," still serving traditional but innovative French-European cuisine.